 IPE Annual Lecture: Professor Diane Elson: 25th January, 15:00-16:30, Room SO.21

 Diane Elson, Emeritus Professor at the University of Essex, will present on 'Gender Inequality and Economic Inequality'.
 The IPE Annual Lecture is organised in conjunction with the Warwick Global Research Priority Group on International Development.

 IPE Cluster hosts Nicholas Shaxson: 'From "Resource Curse" to "Finance Curse"'

-The IPE Cluster hosted the award-winning author and journalist, Nicholas Shaxson (also of the Tax Justice Network), on Friday, 21st October.
+The IPE Cluster hosted the award-winning author and journalist, Nicholas Shaxson (also of the Tax Justice Network), on Friday, 21st October, 2016.
 His presentation carefully interwove concepts of the 'resource curse' and 'competitiveness' to explain Britain's current "Finance Curse" and its potential consequences.
-For those unable to make the presentation, or who would like to read more, Nicolas's slides, 'From "Resource Curse" to "Finance Curse"', are available here.
+For those who were unable to make the presentation Nicolas's slides, 'From "Resource Curse" to "Finance Curse"', are available here.

 25th January 2017, ANNUAL IPE LECTURE: Diane Elson, Emeritus Professor, University of Essex: 'Gender Inequality and Economic Inequality'.